Cookie04CZ/GlyphRepair/README.md

 | Character code (CC) | 1 | 2 | 3 | 4 | 5 |
 | ToUnicode | 004F | 0055 | 0052 | 0042 | 0053 |

-GlyphRepair fixes documents encoding by creating and injecting new ToUnicode tables for each font.
+GlyphRepair fixes document encoding by creating and injecting new ToUnicode tables for each font.
 In simplified form, it works like this:

 **Read glyph data -> calculate MD5 hash -> look up the hash in database -> read associated Unicode from database -> create CC-Unicode pair**

-When all pairs are found, they are compiled into a ToUnicode table and injected into the PDF.
-This ensures that the document's original contents are not modified in any way.
+When all pairs are created, they are compiled into a ToUnicode table and injected into the PDF.
+This ensures that the document's original contents are preserved.
+Another advantage is that repaired file size increases only slightly.

 # glyph_mappings.psv database format